Saigesp/aws-developer-cert/CloudFront.md

 #### How it works:
 - If the content is already in the edge location with the lowest latency, CloudFront delivers it immediately.
-- If the content is not in that edge location, CloudFront retrieves it from the origin and stored it for future requests.
+- If the content is not in that edge location, CloudFront retrieves it from the origin and stored it for future requests (for 24H defaultly).

+## Edge locations

+### Regional Edge Cache

+The regional edge caches are located between your origin web server and the global edge locations that serve content directly to your viewers.

+It's enabled by default.

+### Geo Restriction

+You can specify a list of allowed countries from which your users can access your content.

+It has a 99.8% accuracy.

+### remove an item from edge location

+Use the Invalidation API or wait the item to expire.